 Men suffering from diabetes type II (or pre-diabetes), as well as, obesity have lower testosterone levels.
 A study involving 891 men reported in the 94th Endocrine Society Annual Meetings, where they divided men into three groups: 1) Behavior Modification, 2) Metformin, and 3) A control group.
 Incidents of low testosterone decreased by 46 percent in the first group, without any changes in the other two groups.

 The testosterone levels increased in proportion to the weight loss achieved and was not related to physical activity.
-Dr. Handelman’s told Medscape Medical News :”It is important to state clearly that the lower blood testosterone levels are not a true deficiency state; rather, they are a barometer of ill health, as opposed to a real deficiency state.
+Dr. Handelman told Medscape Medical News, ”It is important to state clearly that the lower blood testosterone levels are not a true deficiency state; rather, they are a barometer of ill health, as opposed to a real deficiency state.

-Comment by DSK: There is so much advertising for Testosterone products for treatment of low testosterone.
-Based on this advertising, men are led to believe testosterone will imporve energy and promote weight loss.
-Perhaps ( in the absence of other pathology) in the group of men who are overweight with Diabetes or Prediabetes we should be thinking about life style changes to promote weight loss rather than using testosterone replacement.
+DSK commented, "There is so much advertising for Testosterone products for treatment of low testosterone.
+Advertising leads men the belief that testosterone will improve energy and promote weight loss.
+Perhaps (when pathology is absent), in the group of men who are overweight with diabetes or pre-diabetes, we should consider lifestyle changes to promote weight loss rather than using testosterone replacement."

-MEDICAL ADVICE DISCLAIMER: The information included on this site is for educational purposes only.
+Medical Advice Disclaimer: The information included on this site is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 The reader should always consult his or her health care provider to determine the appropriateness of the information for their own situation, or if they have any questions regarding a medical condition or treatment plan.
 Reading the information on this website does not create a physician-patient relationship.